 “Working on the side is not normally possible, because you are expected to do sessions any time of the day.
 To me, this system has many failures, because it means only people with middle class backgrounds or support from their parents can get into studios.
 And not everyone who gets into music will be able to make a living out of it, so it’s a bit of a gamble.”

 She continues: “Technology has enabled kids to teach themselves, and that’s amazing.
 Some old guys say what these kids are making is not really music or is not real production.
 I say that’s bullshit.
 It’s amazing because you are giving someone with the drive and imagination the ability to make something that can sound as amazing as something that’s been made in a studio.
 I say kids because the image is always of someone in their bedroom, but they can be any age.”

-In July of this year, a phone call from out of the blue presented Salogni with a career opportunity of a lifetime, requesting her to mix two tracks from Bjork’s new record Utopia.
+In July of last year, a phone call from out of the blue presented Salogni with a career opportunity of a lifetime, requesting her to mix two tracks from Bjork’s new record Utopia.
 A lifelong fan, Salogni jumped at the chance to work with the pioneering art pop experimentalist, with her mixes sufficiently impressive to solicit an invite to the star’s native Iceland to mix the record in its entirety.

 Notorious for her experimental approach to work in the studio, the compositions that make up Bjork’s latest offering blend classical live instrumentation and vocals with a heavy dose of electronic embellishment.
 For Salogni, the key to achieving the right mix was working closely with the artist to understand the record’s aural complexion and unravel its sonic complexities.